geriess/gosearch/README.md

 - `files` - utility output of path to files whose contents match keyword

-- `find count` - utility output with count of files whose contents match keyword
+- `found files count` - utility output with count of files whose contents or name match keyword

+- `found folder count` - utility output with count of folders whose name match keyword

 - `timestamp` - utility output of date and time of search